homezhan/artoolkit-docs/Advanced_Topics/build_artoolkit.md

     -   Windows / Mac OS X: ARToolworks supplies binaries of [OSG][11].
 ARToolKit uses the [environment variable][setting_env] OSG_ROOT to find your OpenSceneGraph installation.
     -   Linux: OpenSceneGraph is available as a package for most Linux distributions (e.g. package libopenscenegraph-dev).

-## Compiling ARToolKit
+##Compiling ARToolKit

-### Windows
+###Windows
 -   After unpacking ARToolKit, run the configure-win32 script.
 This generates AR/config.h for Windows builds.
-If you wish to change the default video library, or enable extra video libraries such as QuickTime, see [building libARvideo][12].
+If you wish to change the default video library, or enable extra video libraries such as QuickTime, see [building libARvideo][4].
 -   Open the ARToolKit5.sln file inside the appropriate directory inside of the "VisualStudio" directory.
 -   Build the ToolKit and the sample applications.
 The VRML and OSG renderers are not built by default, but can be manually selected and built.

-### Mac OS X
+###Mac OS X
 -   Open the ARToolKit5.xcodeproj, found inside the Xcode folder.
 -   The configure step (which creates AR/config.h) will be run automatically during the build process.
 If you wish to override the defaults, you may manually edit AR/config.h after this.
 -   Select a target to build.
 The default target builds the complete toolkit with the exception of the OpenVRML and OSG-dependent projects, which can be manually selected and built.

-### Linux
+###Linux
 -   Building proceeds with the usual steps `./configure; make` During the configure process, you will be asked to select video libraries to build against.

-## Post-Compilation Steps
+##Post-Compilation Steps

-### Running the simpleLite example
+###Verifying the Compilation
-ARToolKit Professional includes a variety of examples demonstrating ARToolKit programming techniques.
+ARToolKit includes a variety of examples demonstrating ARToolKit programming techniques.
 After compiling, the executables for these applications can be found in the `bin` directory inside your ARToolKit directory.

-The simpleLite example is the most straightforward example.
-It can be run to test your ARToolKit installation is functioning correctly.

-*An explanation of the sourcecode of this example can be found on the page [ARToolKit tutorial 1: First simple ARToolKit scene][14].
-More detailed information about the techniques demonstrated in each example can be found on the page [ARToolKit Professional examples][15].*
+Running the simpleLight example is one of the most straight-forward ways to test that your ARToolKit installation is functioning correctly.
+An explanation of simpleLight, including how to run it, and its sourcecode can be found on the page [ARToolkit Tutorial 1: First Simple ARToolkit Scene][tutorial_1_first_scene].
+More detailed information about the techniques demonstrated in each example can be found on the page [ARToolKit Examples][examples].

 #### Windows:
 simpleLite can be opened by double-clicking its icon in the ARToolKit4\\bin directory.
 Alternately, you can run it from the command line: